The Best Camping Stoves of 2017

 Analysis and Award Winners

-The Stansport 2-Burner wins the Editors' Choice Award this year, unseating the reigning champion for two years running, the Camp Chef Everest.
-It was an incredibly close race, and in the end it came down to the Stansport having slightly better performance in our simmering test, 5,000 more BTUs per burner, and a $10 cheaper price tag.
-This stove handled fine tuning and low cooking like a boss, boiled quickly, and had great wind resistance.
+The Stansport 2-Burner wins the Editors' Choice Award, joining the reigning champion for two years running, the Camp Chef Everest.
+It was an incredibly close score, with the Stansport having slightly better performance in our simmering test, 5,000 more BTUs per burner.
+But, both this and the Everest are great which is why they both get top honors.
+The Stansport handled fine tuning and low cooking like a boss, boiled quickly, and had great wind resistance.
 Across the board, the Stansport performed fantastically, with high scores in every category we tested.
+Recently, Stansport announced that this stove will be discontinued: get it while you can or nab the Everest.

 Ignitor is hard to turn